Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 Score and Bake

-- Lightly press a star-shaped cookie cutter on top to create an outline, then trace with a toothpick for visibility.
+- Lightly press a star-shaped cookie cutter on top to create an outline, then trace it with a toothpick to make the outline more visible.
 Score the star pattern about 1/8" deep with your lame.
-Score a circle around the entire loaf, rotating the dough as you go to maintain consistent depth.

-- Place in Dutch oven and bake with lid on for 25 minutes.
-Remove lid and bake for 10-15 minutes more, or until golden brown and the internal temperature is 205-210°F (96-99°C).
+- Place the dough in the Dutch oven and bake with the lid on for 25 minutes.
+Remove the lid and bake for 10–15 minutes more, or until golden brown and the internal temperature reaches 205–210°F (96–99°C).

 Video